Hakenadu/composite-terms/README.md

 }
 ```

+## Deserialization
-It is deserialized as follows (let json be a string constant containing the mentioned structure):
+The term mentioned above is deserialized as follows (let json be a string constant containing the mentioned structure):
 ```java
 	Term term = TermsGson.createGson().fromJson(json, Term.class);
 ```